Whip up these tasty Crock-Pot Hawaiian Chicken drumsticks for a quick and easy family friendly meal that the entire family will enjoy!

 We served this with some steamed rice and a bag of steamable frozen veggies.
 The sauce from the chicken drizzled all over everything is amazing!

-- Place chicken drumsticks in the bottom of a 6-quart crock-pot.
+- Place chicken drumsticks in the bottom of a 6-quart or larger slow cooker.

 - Pour pineapple mixture over top and give everything a quick toss.

-- Cover and cook on low for 4 hours or until chicken is cooked through.
+- Cover and cook on LOW for 4 – 5 hours or until chicken is cooked through.

-- To make a nice glazed sauce to pour over the chicken remove the chicken from the crock-pot and pour out the sauce from the crock into a small saucepan.
+- To make a nice glazed sauce to pour over the chicken remove the chicken from the slow cooker and pour out the sauce from the crock into a small saucepan.

 - Heat juices on the stove on medium high until they come to a boil.

-- In the meantime mix 2 tablespoons cornstarch with 1/4 cup cold water until no lumps.
+- In the meantime mix 2 tablespoons cornstarch with 1/4 cup cold water until there are no lumps.

-- Pour cornstarch slurry into into boiling crock-pot juices and whisk and cook until thickened about 2-3 minutes.
+- Pour cornstarch slurry into into boiling slow cooker juices and whisk while cooking until thickened about 2-3 minutes.